-The proposed travel distances are capable of demonstrating compliance with those in Table 6, as illustrated in Figure 7.
+The proposed travel distances are capable of demonstrating compliance with those in Table 6, as illustrated in Figure 6.
 Therefore, IFC consider this is acceptable.

-Figure 7 - Travel Distance from Non-Residential Area (for Illustration, see Appendix A for final edition)
+Figure 6 - Travel Distance from Non-Residential Area

 5.8.4 Number of Exits

 Where a room or storey is expected to have an occupancy of more than 60 people, more than one exit should be provided, with doors opening in the direction of escape, and a clear width representative of the expected occupancy levels.